ozdemirburak/skyscanner-php/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is an unofficial PHP SDK for the [Skyscanner's API](http://business.skyscanner.net/portal/en-GB/Documentation/ApiOverview) to support Flights, Car Hire and Hotels services.
+This is an unofficial PHP SDK for the [Skyscanner's API](http://business.skyscanner.net/portal/en-GB/Documentation/ApiOverview) to support Flights, Car Hire, Localisation and Places services.

-Currently, only the Flights service is implemented.
+Currently, only the Places service is not implemented.

 ## Install